Skip to primary navigation Skip to content Skip to footer

 DO Condado de Huelva

-Huelva’s wine region is in the southeast of the province, near the beautiful Parque Doñana.
-The conditions are perfect for growing Zalema, a white grape that turns into Condado Viejo wine.
-You’ll pick up earthy, nutty notes which perfectly pair with jamĂłn ibĂ©rico, another specialty of the region.
-Like many whites, wines from this region are best when given time to chill before serving.
-Since Huelva is known for its seafood delicacies too, the local wines are a great pairing for many tasty tapas and dishes.
+Huelva’s wine region is in the southeast, near the beautiful Parque Doñana.
+The conditions are suitable for growing Zalema, a white grape that is used to make Condado Viejo wine.
+You’ll pick up earthy, nutty notes that perfectly match with jamón ibérico, another specialty of the region.
+Like many whites, this wine is best served chilled.
 Additionally, DO Condado de Huelva is the only producer of sparkling wine in Andalusia!
-Try a glass (or bottle) of Raigal for a delicious taste of what Huelva has to offer wine lovers.
+Try a glass (or bottle) of Raigal, for example.

 DO Montilla-Moriles

-The DO Montilla-Moriles is in the south of CĂłrdoba and has a good climate for both red and white grapes.
-The wine from this region is often compared to Sherry from nearby Jerez, however, it has its own characteristics that make make it unique.
-Most distinctly, these wines are not as dry and are a bit sweeter than those from farther south.
-White grapes from Montilla-Moriles include Pedro XimĂ©nez, Moscatel, and Montilla, to name a few.
-Red grape varieties are a bit more famous outside of Spain, including Tempranillo, Syrah, and Cabernet Sauvignon.
-CĂłrdoba’s hot, dry weather is ideal for grapes, therefore resulting in a wide variety of amazing wines.
+The DO Montilla-Moriles is in the south of Córdoba and has a favorable climate for both red and white grapes.
+The wine from this region is often compared to Sherry from nearby Jerez, however, it has its own distinct characteristics.
+These wines are not as dry and sweet as Jerez wines.
+White grapes from Montilla-Moriles include Pedro Ximénez, Moscatel, and Montilla, to name a few.
+The red grape varieties you might have heard of before, such as Tempranillo, Syrah, and Cabernet Sauvignon.

 DO Jerez-Xérès-Sherry